danvk/aoc2023/README.md

 This may _still_ be too slow.
 I also can't entirely remove frozen tiles from the calculation since they can still affect non-frozen tiles around them.

+There _is_ a clear pattern in the second derivative.
+So maybe I can extrapolate from this?

 ### Day 20 (10029 / 7219)

 The first part was fine, just took some care.
 I wanted to set up pointers to "next" nodes, but in retrospect that was a waste of time.
 I should have just used a hash map, I wound up needing it anyway.
 I could have used a union type since the two types of modules are so different, but I wound up just mushing the two together in a struct.